-Transfers into Level 3 totaled \$3 million for the year ended December 31, 2017, which primarily relates to common stock securities that were moved from Level 1 to Level 3 due to limited market observability on certain inputs used in the valuation model.
-Transfers out of Level 3 totaled \$1 million, which primarily relates to non agency RMBS & non agency ABS million that were measured at fair value at the beginning of the period and measured at amortized cost at the end of the period..
+Transfers into Level 3 totaled \$3 million for the year ended December 31, 2017, which primarily relates to common stock securities that were moved from Level 1 to Level 3 due to the limited market observability on certain inputs used in the valuation model.
+Transfers out of Level 3 totaled \$1 million, which primarily relates to non-agency residential mortgage-backed securities & non-agency asset-backed securities that were measured at fair value at the beginning of the period and measured at amortized cost at the end of the period.